 Dr Alan Howard was elected to the Faculty Board of Music and continues to serve as the convenor of admissions in the Faculty.
 He contributed an essay to the extensive booklet accompanying the Academy of Ancient Music's acclaimed recording of John Eccles's opera Semele (c.1706).
 This is one of the earliest Italian-style operas in English, to a libretto by William Congreve that was later set by Handel for his secular oratorio of the same name in 1744.
-Later in 2021 he will publish an article on the autograph score of William Croft's Latin ode Laurus cruentas, written for the Peace of Utrecht in 1713.
-His edition of that work and two other odes by Croft will be published in the series Musica Britannica in 2022.
+Later in 2021 he will publish an article on the autograph score of William Croft's Latin at the University of Heidelberg on the basis of a historical study of Islam in German East being abridged and revised for publication.